 On this page, you can find the drafts of zoning amendment proposals that the Planning Commission is considering, or that the Planning Commission has forwarded to the City Council with a recommendation to adopt.

 FCOZ revisions.
-The City Council is considering a repeal and replacement of the Foothills and Canyons Overlay Zone.
-Among other things, the proposed new ordinance will simplify development and design standards, reconcile conflicts with wildfire suppression standards, and bring the zone into compliance with state-imposed legal requirements.
-The nuts and bolts of slope protection for Millcreek’s foothills will remain in place.
-The draft previously posted has been revised and will be considered at the Council’s June 19, 2017 meeting.
-Click here to see the revised proposal, with redlines to the previous version.
+The City Council recently repealed and replaced the Foothills and Canyons Overlay Zone.
+Among other things, the new ordinance simplifies development and design standards, reconciles conflicts with wildfire suppression standards, and brings the zone into compliance with state-imposed legal requirements.
+The nuts and bolts of slope protection for Millcreek’s foothills remains in place.
+See Ordinance 17-29.

 Going forward.
-The tentative schedule for updating ordinances includes revising the Residential Multiple-Family and crafting a design ordinance.
+The tentative schedule for updating ordinances includes revising the Residential Multiple-Family, the Parking Chapter, and crafting a design ordinance.
 Eventually, almost every paragraph in the zoning ordinance will be updated.
 Keep your eye out on this page and on this website’s calendar for open houses and public hearings.
 We want as much input from the Millcreek community as we can get.